PaulBrunache/Euphoria/README.md

 # Euphoria

-A lightweight css flex-grid framework to ease workflow.
+A lightweight css grid framework to ease workflow.
 We hate IE

 ## Installation